palvjain/cat-dog-classifier-cnn/README.md

 Using the [Dogs vs Cats dataset](https://www.kaggle.com/c/dogs-vs-cats) from Kaggle.

-1. Download the dataset from the link above
-2. Drop it into `data/train/` and `data/test/`, with `cats/` and `dogs/` subfolders in each
-3. Update the paths at the top of the notebook if yours don't match

 ## Running it

 Needs TensorFlow, NumPy, Pandas, Matplotlib, and scikit-learn.
-Once the dataset's in place, just open the notebook and run through the cells top to bottom — each optimizer trains and logs its results at the end.